Imagen dinámica

 • Panel 4: The look of surprise in the detective’s eyes as he sees the contents.

-This sequence, although representing barely a few seconds of real action, creates palpable tension and keeps the reader on the edge of their seat.
+This sequence, although representing barely a few seconds of real action, creates palpable tension and keeps the reader on edge.
 It’s as if we could hear the detective’s accelerated heartbeat.

-The key to effectively using this transition is to choose moments that truly deserve this level of detail.
+The key to effectively using this transition is choosing moments that truly deserve this level of detail.
 Use it sparingly for climactic moments or important revelations.
 Overuse can slow down the narrative too much and bore the reader.

 2. Action-to-Action Transition: The Dynamic Flow of Narration